-- 6.3 However, there can be little doubt that the additional housing development capacity that would be enabled by the proposed Rolleston West Plan Change would be significant, whether in the context of Rolleston or at a wider Selwyn District level. - 6.4 Selwyn District has a current population of 69,700 implying around 24,890 households, assuming an average of 2.8 persons per household.
-Therefore the proposed development of up to 2,100 dwellings represents around 8% of the existing dwellings in the District.
-RWRL expects that once the Plan Change is approved (assumed to be sometime in 2021), development of the up to 2,100 dwellings will approximately occur over an 8 year period i.e. from say mid-2021 to mid-2029, with an average of up to 260 dwellings coming onto the market in each of the 8 years 2022-2029 (inclusive). - 6.5 Within the context of Rolleston the development capacity enabled by the proposed Rolleston West Plan Change is even more significant.
-The current estimated population of Rolleston is 21,910 or 7,825 households assuming an average of 2.8 persons per household.
-The up to 2,100 additional dwellings of the proposed Plan Change represents up to 27% of the existing dwellings.
+- 6.3 However, the additional housing development capacity that would be enabled by the proposed Brookside Road Plan Change would be significant, whether in the context of Rolleston or at a wider Selwyn District level. - 6.4 Selwyn District has a current population of 69,700 implying around 24,890 households, assuming an average of 2.8 persons per household 15.
+Therefore, the proposed development of approximately 1,320 dwellings represents around 5.3% of the existing dwellings in the District.
+BRRL expects that once the Plan Change is approved (assumed to be sometime in late 2022/early 2023), development of the approximate 1,320 dwellings will approximately occur over a 6-year period i.e. from say 2024 to 2029 (due to the deferral related to the completion of the SH1/Dunns Crossing Road/Walkers Road roundabout), with an average of up to 220 dwellings coming onto the market in each year.
+The Housing and Business Development Capacity Assessment Update (2020) report 16 in section 4.1 identifies additional housing demand for the Selwyn District of 7,127 during 2020-2030.
+Therefore the additional approximate 1,320 dwellings enabled by the Plan

-&lt;sup>14This is the average size of household assumed by Statistics New Zealand in their medium growth forecasts over the next decade.
+15This is the average size of household assumed by Statistics New Zealand in their medium growth forecasts over the next decade.